SitramSoft/HomeLab/README.md

 ### Clear systemd journald logs

-Checking dis usage of all journal files is done with command
+Checking disk usage of all journal files is done with command

 ```bash
 sudo journalctl --disk-usage
 ```

-Before clearing the logs, run command to rotate the journal files.
-All currently active journal files will be marked as archived, so that they are never written to in future.
+Before clearing the logs, run the following command to rotate the journal files.
+All currently active journal files will be marked as archived, so that they are never written in future.

 ```bash
 sudo journalctl --rotate